Foes of Ali: Presentation

 The animations for the boxers were created using motion capture.
 Pre-rendered sequences show a ring announcer introducing the start of the fight or announcing the outcome (only the ring announcer is seen/ heard during such scenes).
 Like most boxing games, a referee is not seen during the matches.

-It is possible to injure an opponent's face in a variety of ways that lead to visible damage effects such as a bloody nose or black eyes.
-Decals are used to simulate blood effects on the ring floor- such blood remains for the duration of the fight.
+It is possible to injure an opponent's face in a variety of ways that lead to visible damage effects like a bloody nose or black eyes.
+Decals are used to simulate blood effects on the ring floor and the blood stains will remain throughout the fight.
 The amount of blood that comes out of fighters' faces can be set to 'none', 'normal', and 'gallons'.

 The game allows the player to choose from 21 camera angles, including first person views (similar to that seen in 4D Sports Boxing).
-When playing the game using the first-person view, damage to the eyes affects the view in appropriate ways; for example, if a boxer's eye takes enough damage so that it becomes swollen shut, that side of the view will be replaced by blackness.
+When playing the game using the first-person view, damage to the eyes affects the view in appropriate ways.
+For example, if a boxer's eye takes enough damage for it to become swollen shut, that side of the view will be replaced by blackness.
 The view will also flash back when the player takes a hard shot, or red when they are hit by a punch that makes their face bleed.
 Taking substantial numbers of punches to the head will even result in simulated double vision.
 Other camera views include a bird's-eye view and a free-roaming camera that can be positioned at an angle and distance of the player's choosing.

-Depending on the action in the ring, the crowd responds with different speech effects; for example, someone might shout "Good shot!" when a punch is landed, or "Fight, you bum!" if there is little action taking place.
+Depending on the action in the ring, the crowd responds with different speech effects.
+For example, someone might shout "Good shot!" when a punch is landed, or "Fight, you bum!" if there is little action taking place.
 There is also some limited commentary by Tim Gammon.